By Andrew Catania

-You being a big Maiden fan, was it easy for you to copy the band’s moves and playing styles?
+You were a big Maiden fan, was it easy for you to copy the band’s moves and to play styles?

 Do you improvise in the band?

 I do.
 I’d probably go insane if I didn’t.
 As much as it is a tribute band, I am not Adrian Smith.
-I have my own twist on things, my own sound.
+I have my twist on things, my sound.
 I embellish on things when it feels right.
-I don’t intentionally do this but when you are live you get lost in the music and just play from the heart.
+I don’t intentionally do this, but when you do live, you get lost in the music and play from the heart.
 There is nothing wrong with that.

 What does your rig consist of?